panven-ops/Antiphish/README.md

 ### Scoring
 - Each potential threat has a score.
-- Total score is being generated from all the potential threats a text possess.
+- Total score is being generated from all the potential threats a text possesses.
 - Verdict is given in the end of the scan, where:

-    - safe: 0 < total_score <= 20
+    - safe: total_score <= 20
     - suspicious: 20 < total_score <= 50
     - dangerous: total_score > 50